-Celebrating 33 Years of Giving: LCA Brings Thanksgiving Joy to Thousands of Seniors in Need
+Celebrated 33 Years of Giving: LCA Brought Thanksgiving Joy to Thousands of Seniors in Need

-This year’s Thanksgiving Day holds special significance for the Latino Center on Aging (LCA), marking 33 years of serving traditional Thanksgiving meals to seniors who find themselves without family in our communities.
+This year’s Thanksgiving Day held special significance for the Latino Center on Aging (LCA), as it successfully marked 33 years of serving traditional Thanksgiving meals to seniors without family in our communities.

 For LCA, this initiative has become one of its most treasured, long-standing projects.
 “The greatest joy comes from transforming what is often a lonely, somber day into one filled with warmth, color, and happiness for many isolated elderly individuals across New York and the eastern seaboard,” said Mario Tapia, President and CEO of LCA.
 “Over the years, we’ve witnessed the inspiring rise of other community groups and organizations celebrating Thanksgiving for seniors and those less fortunate.
 Seeing this movement grow has been especially rewarding.”